logzio/logzio-helm/charts/opentelemetry/README.md

 By default, the Windows installer job will run on deployment and every 10 minutes, and will keep the most recent failed and successful pods.
 You can change these setting in values.yaml:

 ```
 windowsExporterInstallerJob:
   interval: "*/10 * * * *"           #In CronJob format
+  concurrencyPolicy: Forbid          # Future cronjob will run only after current job is finished
   successfulJobsHistoryLimit: 1
   failedJobsHistoryLimit: 1
 ```